 Dundee: Water flows under gravity from the reservoirs at the treatment works to Dundee (including Sibongile) via four pipelines (two 400mm diameter AC pipes, a 225mm diameter AC pipe and a 230mm diameter cast iron pipeline.
 The 225mm AC and the cast-iron pipelines are seldom used.
 The total Dundee reservoir storage is provided at the treatment works.
 Manifolds have been supplied at each end of the pipeline allowing any of the pipelines to be isolated without affecting the supply through the other pipelines.
 This seeks to increase levels of reliability.
 During the 2016/2017 financial year an average of 7.9 Ml/day of potable water was supplied to Dundee /Sibongile.
-This increased to 9 Ml/day in 2017/2018 and then decreased again to 8.5 Ml/day in the 2018/2019 financial years10.
-The current (January 2021) demand of 9 Ml/day, is being supplied to the Dundee and surrounding areas.
-During uThukela Water Pty Ltd (April 2020)
+This increased to 9 Ml/day in 2017/2018 and then decreased again to 8.5 Ml/day in the 2018/2019 financial years.
+The current (January 2022) demand of 9 Ml/day, is being supplied to the Dundee and surrounding areas.
+During the 2019/2020 financial year an average of 9 $M\ell$ /day of potable water was supplied to Dundee /Sibongile.

-8 Personal Communication, Hannelie Hickley, Senior Manager Ops, uThukela Water Pty Ltd (April 2020, DWS do not manage these dams)
+&lt;sup>8 Personal Communication, Hannelie Hickley, Senior Manager Ops, uThukela Water Pty Ltd (April 2020, DWS do not manage these dams)

-9 Personal Communication, Hannelie Hickley, Senior Manager Ops, uThukela Water Pty Ltd (April 2020, DWS do not manage these dams) 10 Annual production figures in this paragraph obtained through personal communication, Hannelie Hickley, Senior Manager Ops, the 2019/2020 financial year an average of 9 M l /day of potable water was supplied to Dundee /Sibongile.
+&lt;sup>9 Personal Communication, Hannelie Hickley, Senior Manager Ops, uThukela Water Pty Ltd (April 2020, DWS do not manage these dams) Annual production figures in this paragraph obtained through personal communication, Clever Dhilwayo, Senior Engineer, uThukela Water Pty Ltd (February2022)

 Glencoe: Water is drawn from the interconnected reservoirs at the treatment plant and then pumped via three rising mains (225mm and 300mm diameter AC pipelines, as well as a new 400mm ductile iron pipe line commissioned early in 2017), to the Glencoe Reservoir Complex.
 There is a 75mm diameter AC tee-off from this rising main to Hattingspruit.
 From the Glencoe Reservoir Complex water is supplied to Glencoe/Sithembile, Wasbank, Northfield Prison and Corobrik.
 The total supply from the reservoir complex is supplied under gravity apart from a small portion around the reservoir in Glencoe which is supplied to an elevated water tower.
-During the 2016/2017 financial year, an average of 5.8 M l /day was supplied to the Glencoe and surrounding areas.
-During the 2017/2018 financial year, an average of 5.5 M l /day was supplied and this decreased to 5,3 M l /day in the 2018/2019 financial year.
-The current (January 2021) demand is 6 M l /day11.
+During the 2016/2017 financial year, an average of 5.8 M $\ell$ /day was supplied to the Glencoe and surrounding areas.
+During the 2017/2018 financial year, an average of 5.5 M $\ell$ /day was supplied and this decreased to 5.3 M $\ell$ /day in the 2018/2019 financial year.
+The current (January 2022) demand is 6 M $\ell$ /day.